LibanPost Tracking

 What Is LibanPost?
 Company Background and Network

-LibanPost is the national postal operator of Lebanon, established in 1998 to rebuild a postal sector left in disarray by the 1975-1990 civil war.
-The original concession was won by the Canadian engineering group SNC-Lavalin, which operated the service in partnership with Canada Post before selling the company to local investors in 2001.
+LibanPost is the national postal operator of Lebanon, established on 22 July 1998 to rebuild a postal sector left in disarray by the 1975-1990 civil war.
+The original build-operate-transfer concession was won by the Canadian engineering group SNC-Lavalin in partnership with Canada Post, which ran the service before the Canadian partners exited around 2001; the company relaunched in 2002 under predominantly Lebanese ownership.

-Since the early 2010s, LibanPost has been owned by Lebanese investment groups, including the M1 Group, co-founded by Najib Mikati, and the Saradar group.
+Since the early 2010s, LibanPost has been owned by Lebanese investment groups, including the M1 Group, co-founded by Najib Mikati, and the Saradar group, which acquired a majority stake.
 Today the operator runs a network of around 74 post offices, handles roughly 20 million shipments per year, and employs the standards of the Universal Postal Union and the EMS Cooperative for international mail.

-Beyond letters and parcels, LibanPost has expanded into financial services such as money transfers and bill payment, and into government services, acting as an intermediary for transactions on behalf of 15 Lebanese public institutions covering more than 150 digitized services.
+Beyond letters and parcels, LibanPost has expanded into financial services such as money transfers and bill payment, and into government services, acting as an intermediary for transactions on behalf of 15 Lebanese public institutions and covering roughly 150 services and 350 sub-services.
 This broad role makes it a daily point of contact for citizens, not only a delivery network.
 Recipients in Lebanon increasingly receive cross-border e-commerce parcels through the postal channel, often handed off from international carriers such as Amazon Logistics at the border.

 LibanPost is the postal channel through which many cross-border online orders reach Lebanese shoppers, because most global marketplaces ship internationally through national posts rather than running their own last-mile fleets in Lebanon.
 When you buy from an overseas store, the item often travels by air to Beirut and is handed to LibanPost for customs and final delivery.